nikadams/NASA-api/README.md

 Technologies used: Java, MVN, TestNG

 # To run import zip or clone into Eclipse/IDE
-From Command line, navigate to root project directory and execute "mvn test".
+* From Command line, navigate to root project directory and execute "mvn test".
-Frome Eclipse Right click Project root folder and run as Maven Test.
+* From Eclipse Right click Project root folder and run as Maven Test.

 # Test Cases:
 * testValidRequest: Test Valid request and verify response code